George Gruhn: Career

 Gruhn opened Gruhn Guitars on January 2, 1970 with an inventory of 22 instruments in a 20 x 40 foot space at 111 4th Avenue North, in what was then a rundown section of downtown Nashville's Lower Broadway district, next to the stage door of the Ryman Auditorium, the home of the Grand Ole Opry.
 Gruhn's store played a key role in establishing the vintage guitar market while also becoming one of the world's leading vintage musical instrument retailers and attracting the business of notable musicians, including Eric Clapton, Brad Paisley, Lyle Lovett, Emmylou Harris, Billy Gibbons, Rick Nielsen, Vince Gill, and John Hiatt.

 Gruhn has been a featured columnist for Vintage Guitar, Guitar Player, Bluegrass Unlimited, and The Music Trades magazines.

 Gruhn utilized his idea for applying zoological taxonomy observation techniques to vintage fretted instruments, modeling identification keys after zoological equivalents and collaborating with co-author Walter Carter to publish Gruhn's Guide To Vintage Guitars: An Identification Guide for American Fretted Instruments in 1991.
 He collaborated with Carter again to release two books, Electric Guitars and Basses: A Photographic History and Acoustic Guitars and other Fretted Instruments: A Photographic History in 1999.

+Gruhn is married and has a daughter named Amanda Lynn.